A Morning Without Disaster

 like elders on a summer porch

-in white wicker chairs.
+in white wicker couches.

-the constellations wander
+The constellations wander

-and whirl their parasols
+whirling their parasols

 Look, it's happening again,